BTW-Community/Spoiling-Food-Addon/README.md

   - Something with automation would probably be more healthy though
   - Reverse Hibachis are fridges and Stoked Reverse Hibachis are freezers??
 - Food preparation (similar to different spoiling times for food)
+- Ender-fication of food
+  - Food does not spoil in the end, time passes differently there
+  - Certainly nothing to worry about when it comes to food..
+  - (Need some further use-case ideas still)